andrelcalves/playwith_c/README.md

 ## Algorithms

-This folder contains well-known algorithms such as linear search, B-trees, etc., implemented using the C programming language.
+This folder contains well-known algorithms such as linear search, binary search, B-trees, etc., implemented using the C programming language.
 It also serves as a space to experiment and play with these algorithms.

 # MSYS2